The galaxy size to halo spin relation of disk galaxies in cosmological hydrodynamical simulations: Introduction

 \section{Introduction}

-In the classic galaxy formation theory \citep[][]{1978MNRAS.183..341W, 1980MNRAS.193..189F, 1988ApJ...327..507F, 1991ApJ...379...52W}, galaxies form in two-stages: dark matter collapse to form self-bound dark matter haloes due to gravitational instability; because of radiative cooling, baryons condense in centres of dark matter haloes to form gaseous disk as a consequence of angular momentum conservation.
+In the classic galaxy formation theory \citep[][]{1978MNRAS.183..341W, 1980MNRAS.193..189F, 1991ApJ...379...52W}, galaxies form in two-stages: dark matter collapse to form self-bound dark matter haloes due to gravitational instability; because of radiative cooling, baryons condense in centres of dark matter haloes to form gaseous disk as a consequence of angular momentum conservation.
 These cold gas later further fragment and form luminous galaxies when certain conditions are satisfied.

 In this framework, since the baryons and dark matter are expected to be initially well mixed and hence experience similar tidal torques \citep[][]{1969ApJ...155..393P, 1984ApJ...286...38W}, the galactic disk, which is a consequence of gas condensation, should have similar specific angular momentum as its dark matter halo, namely $j_{d} \sim j_{h}$.
-Here $j_d$ and $j_h$ are specific angular momentum of galaxy and halo respectively.The specific angular momentum of a dark matter halo $j_h$ is often characterized by a dimensionless spin parameter $\lambda$ \citep[][]{2001MNRAS.321..559B}, which can be written as
+Here $j_d$ and $j_h$ are specific angular momentum of galaxy and halo respectively.
+The specific angular momentum of a dark matter halo $j_h$ is often characterized by a dimensionless spin parameter $\lambda$ \citep[][]{2001MNRAS.321..559B}, which can be written as

-Where $R_{200}$ is the virial radius of a dark matter halo within which the enclosed mean density is 200 times the critical density of the Universe, $V_{200}$ is the virial velocity of the halo, $V_{200}=\sqrt{GM_{200}/R_{200}}$.
+Where $R_{200}$ represents the virial radius of a dark matter halo within which the enclosed mean density is 200 times the critical density of the Universe and $M_{200}$ is the mass enclosed within $R_{200}$. $V_{200}$ is the virial velocity of the halo, $V_{200}=\sqrt{GM_{200}/R_{200}}$.